nat-n/poethepoet/README.rst

 .. code-block:: toml

     [tool.poe.tasks]
     serve.script  = "myapp:run"
     serve.envfile = ".env"

 Declaring CLI arguments
 -----------------------

-By default extra arguments passed to the poe CLI following the task name are appended to the end of a cmd task, or exposed as sys.argv in a script task.
+By default extra arguments passed to the poe CLI following the task name are appended to the end of a cmd task, or exposed as sys.argv in a script task (but will cause an error for shell or sequence tasks).
 Alternatively it is possible to define named arguments that a task should accept, which will be documented in the help for that task, and exposed to the task in a way the makes the most sense for that task type.

 In general named arguments can take one of the following three forms:

 - **positional arguments** which are provided directly following the name of the task like :bash:`poe task-name arg-value`

 - **option arguments** which are provided like :bash:`poe task-name --option-name arg-value`

 - **flags** which are either provided or not, but don't accept a value like :bash:`poe task-name --flag`